amy14rubio/amy14rubio/README.md

 # Hi, I'm Amyruth! 👋

 ### About Me જ⁀➴
-⟢ Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer ⟢ Born and raised in Queens, NY
+⟢ Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer \n ⟢ Born and raised in Queens, NY
 ⟢ Outside of work I like graphic design, video editing, playing music, and listening to podcasts ⟢ Let's connect via email: amyruth.rubio@gmail.com